How to Strategically Plan for a Divorce

 Don’t forget the people in your life, especially children, who will be affected by your divorce.
 Strategize as to how best to tell them what is and will be happening.
 The truth is best, sugar coated when necessary, and always with the reassurance of your continued love and friendship.
 Expect anger, guilt, and sometimes rejection but keep on caring and loving.
 Unconditional love is a great strategy.

 Finally, as you move through the legal process surrounding your divorce, develop a strategy for what you plan to do following the final decree.
 How and where you hope to live?
 How much income will you need to remake and carry on with your new life?
 What is most important in terms of “things” you hope to bring from your former life?
 If there are minor children, what issues need to be a part of the parenting plan (required in most states) you and your spouse will draw up and agree to?
 The future is yours and you surely want to make the most of it.
 By thinking positive, doing your homework, having a forward moving attitude, and using strategic divorce planning, life after divorce can be successful, and it’s even possible, it can be better.

-If you live in Florida in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange County or in Washington DC, Attorney Grant Gisondo, an experienced Family Law attorney, offers a free, initial, in-office consultation where he will meet with you personally to answer questions and share how he can help.
+If you live in Florida in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange Counties, in Washington DC, or New York Attorney Grant Gisondo, an experienced Family Law attorney, offers a free, initial, in-office consultation where he will meet with you personally to answer questions and share how he can help.
 Call 561-530-4568 for an appointment.
 He will gladly help you with strategizing your divorce.